Addressing the root cause

 PFAS do not belong in water and soil

-Tackling at the source
+Tackling the root cause

 Support for proposal to ban PFAS